faisalnajam/Automatic-Text-Summarizer/README.md

 Video

-A demo of the project can be found here: https://vimeo.com/822614988.
+A demo of the project can be found here in Video file.
 The demo shows how to use the program to generate summaries for text files and visualize the results.

 Data Used